Laua-an

+History

+Laua-an, once known as Nalupa Nuevo, had already been a pueblo before the Spanish-American War, led by Capitan Luis Sarmiento.

+When the Filipino-American War erupted and Barbaza’s municipal hall was burned, its government operations were moved temporarily to Laua-an.
+Under Capitan Justiniano Barrientos, a decision was approved in 1908 to return the municipal seat to Barbaza.

+Many residents of Laua-an and Guisijan later appealed for Laua-an to be restored as an independent town and offered to build a new municipal hall themselves.
+Laua-an regained its status as a separate municipality on January 1, 1915 through Executive Order No. 129.

 Geography

 Laua-an is 56 km from the provincial capital, San Jose de Buenavista.

 According to the Philippine Statistics Authority, the municipality has a land area of 100.72 km2 constituting of the 2,729.17 km2 total area of Antique.

 Barangays

 Laua-an is politically subdivided into 40 barangays.
 Each barangay consists of puroks and some have sitios.

-There are 12 barangays which located along the coast and the rest are considered inland/upland barangays located along two big rivers of Paningayan and Cairawan.
-It has a total of 85 sitios, The total land area of Laua-an is approximately 18,692,456.5 hectares, representing 7.41% of the total land area of the Province of Antique.
-Of the total land area 7,832,222.9 has.
-Or 42% is alienable and disposable land and 10,860,2336 has.
-Or 58% is classified as timber land.
-Total Population of Laua-an in 2009 as per survey conducted by the Municipal Social Work and Development Office (MSWDO), reached to 26,959 in which 13,468 are males and 13,491 are females with total households of 5,392.
+Laua-an is composed of 12 coastal barangays, while the remaining barangays are inland or upland, situated along the Paningayan and Cairawan rivers.
+The municipality contains a total of 85 sitios.
+Its total land area is approximately 18,692.46 hectares, representing 7.41% of the total land area of Antique Province.
+Of this, 7,832.22 hectares (42%) are classified as alienable and disposable land, while 10,860.23 hectares (58%) are timberland.
+According to a 2009 survey conducted by the Municipal Social Welfare and Development Office (MSWDO), Laua-an had a total population of 26,959, consisting of 13,468 males and 13,491 females, across 5,392 households.